-Impaired facilities increased during the September 2016 half year within the Advanced IRB Corporate (inc SME Corp) portfolio mainly driven by the inclusion of additional New Zealand dairy exposures currently assessed as no loss based on security held and the new impairment of a small number of large single names in Australian Banking.
+Impaired facilities decreased during the September 2017 half year within the Advanced IRB Corporate (including Corporate SME) portfolio mainly driven by the improved state of the New Zealand dairy industry resulting in a reduction in the impaired dairy portfolio for which no loss (based on security held) is currently expected.
+This has been combined with a number of successful work-out strategies across the Australian lending portfolio, partially offset by the impairment of a small number of larger exposures in Australia.